-Curry Village tent cabins are the perfect accommodation option for those who want to spend days hiking and exploring Yosemite National Park in California and return to stay in a no-frills campsite surrounded by majestic trees and towering granite walls.
+Curry Village tent cabins are the perfect accommodation option for those who want to spend days hiking in Yosemite National Park and return to stay in a no-frills campsite surrounded by majestic trees and towering granite walls.

 Here park visitors have the opportunity to unwind and relax at spacious tent cabins scattered in the wilderness while also enjoying comfortable amenities like hot showers, a seasonal pool, and multiple dining choices.

 Sounds like a dream come true?
-Here is all you need to know about staying in Curry Village tent cabins!
+Here is our guide covering all you need to know about staying in Curry Village tent cabins – from our personal experience!

 Know Before You Go

-Before we dive into the details, here are a few important things to keep in mind about Curry Village tent cabins.
+Before we dive into the details, here are a few important things to keep in mind about staying at Curry Village tent cabins.
 We know you’re busy getting ready for your trip to Yosemite so let’s get down to the nitty-gritty:

 - If you plan to book a tent cabin in Yosemite Village, you can opt to book a heated or non-heated tent.
 We booked a heated tent which was perfect in the fall season to keep us nice and warm through the night.
 Curry Village Tent Cabins cost around $100-$200 depending on the season and whether you’re getting a heated or a non-heated tent.

 - Bring extra blankets or a sleeping bag for your stay.
 The blankets that they provide in the cabins are very thin and won’t keep you very warm.
 I also brought a pillow because the pillows in the cabins are quite hard.
 If you’re staying in a non-heated tent, you will be provided with additional wool blankets at check-in.